 Daniel, another CHSF scholarship recipient, is now in university pursuing International Relations with a concentration on Security Studies.

-He is “very thankful for the support, scholarships, and community which helped me get here” and is determined fulfill his aspiration to . . . “improve diplomatic and economic relations between nations.”
+I am very thankful for the support, scholarships, and community which helped me get here and I am determined fulfill my aspiration to improve diplomatic and economic relations between nations.

 Ron Stoney Educational Pathways Program

-The Ron Stoney Educational Pathways Program (RSEPP) provides the possibility for any student at CHS to pursue his or her dreams through a grant process that opens the door to unique educational experiences.
+The Ron Stoney Educational Pathways Program (RSEPP) provides the resources that help students with financial need to pursue their dreams through an awards process that opens the door to life-changing extra-curricular educational experiences.

 Who is Ron Stoney?